makerdao/community/governance/votes/Executive vote - August 31, 2022.md

 ---
 title: Template - [Executive Vote] HVBank Drawdown, Maker Teleport Launch on Optimism and Arbitrum - August 31, 2022
-summary: Includes drawdown of 25 million DAI for HVBank and Teleport launch on Optimism and Arbitrum
+summary: Includes drawdown of 25 million DAI for HVBank and Teleport launch on Optimism and Arbitrum.
-date: 2022-09-31T00:00:00.000Z
+date: 2022-08-31T00:00:00.000Z
 address: "$spell_address"

 ---